-The launch of this tablet is a clear challenge to the iPad.
+The launch of this tablet is a clear challenge to the iPad and other Apple devices.
 Smaller than most other tablets on the market (7 inches), it runs Android and if you are already an Amazon customer, downloading your books, music and film will be even easier.

 In the US it will be priced at $199 (approximately £130)–considerably cheaper than the iPad 2, which retails at $499 for the basic model.
 Initially it will be a loss-maker for Amazon but this could be offset by increased purchases through the device.

 From the BBC news video, it looks as though it has a similar oleophobic-type glass screen like other tablets.
 One of the strongest features of the original Kindle is its paper-like screen – perhaps Amazon are hoping that we will also purchase one of the new lower-price e-reader only Kindles as well.
 Choosing Android as the OS is an expected move given its dominance in the smartphone OS stakes.